mikenakis/Bathyscaphe/README.md

 1. **bathyscaphe-claims** contains annotations that you can add to some of your classes to aid immutability assessment.
 For example, when a field is not declared as final, but you want to promise that it will behave as if it was final, you can annotate the field with `@Invariable.` Most client code is expected to make use of only this module of bathyscaphe.
 The jar file is microscopic, since it contains no code, only a few definitions.
 1. **bathyscaphe** is the core immutability assessment library.
 A software system is likely to only invoke this library in a few places, where immutability needs to be ascertained.
 For example, a custom `HashMap` class might invoke bathyscaphe to ascertain that keys added to it are immutable.
 The jar file is very small, of the order of 100 kilobytes.
-1. **bathyscaphe-print** is a diagnostic aid which can be used to generate detailed human-readable text explaining precisely why a particular assessment was issued, in the event that an object which you intended to be immutable turns out to be mutable.
+1. **bathyscaphe-print** provides a method that generates detailed human-readable text explaining precisely why a particular assessment was issued, in the event that an object which was intended to be immutable turns out to be mutable.
 1. **bathyscaphe-test** is, of course, the tests, which are extensive and achieve close to 100% coverage.

 ## How it works